nocliper/ilt/README.md

-# Inverse the Laplace Transfom using L1 regression method
+# Inverse the Laplace Transfom using L1 and L2 regression methods

 ## The point